gvwilson/thirdbit/src/fiction/iffy/index.md

 There were carrots,
 real carrots for Iffy to pull out of a raised bed and rinse off.
 There were onions too,
-and something Benício called "basil" that Iffy thought she could learn to like if given a chance.
+and something Ignacio called "basil" that Iffy thought she could learn to like if given a chance.
 The ginger was long past fresh, but the noodles were exactly the same as the ones the Sandhus sold.

-Benício shook his head when Iffy asked about curry powder.
+Ignacio shook his head when Iffy asked about curry powder.
 "Might be some around somewhere, but it won't have any o' your medicine in it."
 He stirred the noodles and vegetables in the battered steel wok